vartiaiv/Green-Learning/README.md

 Use the one from the **conda environment you created in step 1** of the setup so that the packages are available.
 You can select the interpreter with **Ctrl+Shift+P** and by typing "python select interpreter" in the search box.

-Now try opening a Python script in the editor and run it by pressing F5.
+Now try opening (or creating) a Python script in the editor and run it by pressing F5.
-If there isn't a run configuration in `.vscode\launch.json` yet, it needs to be configured now with Run->Add configuration.
+If there isn't a run configuration in `.vscode\launch.json` yet, it needs to be configured now.
 The default configuration runs the active file in editor.

 If you want instead a specific run configuration, go to Run->Open configurations (or open `.vscode\launch.json`).
-There, if you change text `"program": "${file}",` into `"program": "${workspaceFolder}\\script.py",`, pressing F5 now runs `script.py` in the workspace folder.
+There, if you change text `"program": "${file}",` into `"program": "${workspaceFolder}\\script.py",`, pressing F5 now runs `script.py` in the workspace folder regardless of the active file.

 ## Troubleshooting
-In VSCode if you cannot find the Python interpreter you wanted, you need to add the following location to the PATH:
+- In VSCode if you cannot find the Python interpreter you wanted, you need to add the following (or similar) location to the PATH:
   `C:\Users\<yourname>\anaconda3\Scripts`
   (this is the location by default when installing Anaconda on Windows)
+- If you want to setup the VSCode run configurations from a clean slate, just delete the file `.vscode\launch.json`
+  and go to Run->Add configuration (Python file).